18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 **What happens next?**

-Once you have remedied all red flags and Pia has recommended approval, the 18F Director of Operations [Josh Bailes](mailto:joshua.bailes@gsa.gov) will review and approve your request during his office hours along with [Jackie Xu](mailto:huixian.xu@gsa.gov).
-They will verify that your request is within budget and recommended for approval by Pia before approving as well.
+Once you have remedied all red flags and Pia has recommended approval, the TTS Director of Business Operations [Amy Lawson](mailto:amy.lawson@gsa.gov) will verify that your request is within budget and recommended for approval by Pia before approving as well.

 **Purchase, travel approval, and logistics**

-Once Josh and Jackie have approved, your request will move on to [18F Purchasers](mailto:18f-purchasers@gsa.gov).
+Once Pia and Amy have approved, your request will move on to [TTS Purchasers](mailto:tts-purchasers@gsa.gov).
 Then, one (or two) of three things will happen:

 * If your request didn't require anything to be purchased and there were no travel expenses, it will be marked as "purchased" and resolved with no further action required on your part.
 * If your request requires that something be purchased, [read on here](/professional-development-and-training/#does-the-training-or-conference-require-payment) for more.